-Dr. Case joined the department in 2015 as an assistant professor.
+Dr. Case joined Converse in 2015 as an assistant professor.
 His primary teaching responsibilities include general chemistry, inorganic chemistry and biochemistry.
 He is an avid promoter of technology in the classroom and uses online homework and a “flipped” classroom model to promote student learning.